cleesmith/writing_fodder/README.md

 - Text to Proper Chunks - formats text in 1000-5000 character segments for TextToSpeech

 All browser tools work directly in your web browser without sending data to a server, ensuring your writing remains private and secure.

-> No more staring at blank pages or watching that cursor blink anxiously.
-This tool generates chapter drafts that may not be literary masterpieces, but they give you valuable starting material that follows your specific instructions.
-Transform writer's block into writer's building blocks.

 Best of luck with your writing!